Tags

 However, by yesterday, it became clearer that death was NOT imminent and plans needed to be changed (hooray!).
 I set aside special time for just her and I to talk (no mean feat with all the lovely guests I’ve been getting), and within a few moments she understood that mommy was still sick but probably not going to die right now.
 In fact, mommy was coming home!
 She had the great idea for a “celebwation,” complete with party hats for everyone, including Jasper.
 A few moments later and all she cared about was mommy helping her draw some numbers on a worksheet from school.
 Phew.

 I only wish everyone else could adapt so quickly to new circumstances, myself included.
 It’s strange to be part of an honest-to-God miracle.
 My aunt jokingly calls me a faker out of extreme relief, my parents and husband are understandably over protective of my every move, and I am trying to grapple with some weird survivor’s guilt mixed with crazy joy at being alive (especially since I don’t remember the scariest moments).
 I want to do all the things now that I have a new lease on life, but I also know that these moments of well-being could be short-lived.
 At least I now have most of my memorial planned for when that time comes.
 Cancer may have fucked with me, but I am more than ready to take it on and get it right back.
+To help you feel comportable, make sure that your ac unit is in good running condition and contact an expert if there’s a need for air conditioning repair Honolulu.

 Just try and stop me, now that I know what I’m capable of.
 Love and light will always prevail.